rsimsum 0.13.0

 Clarified that

-report average (or median) estimated variances, not standard errors (thanks to Ian R. White for reporting this).
+simsumandmultisimsumreport average (or median) estimated variances, not standard errors (thanks to Ian R. White for reporting this).

 rsimsum 0.6.0